marcusmcb/npchatbot/README.md

 #### Chat Commands:

-* !test (to test communication with Twitch via tmi.js)
+* !test - to test communication with Twitch via tmi.js
-* !np (scrapes the most recent entry in a Serato live playlist & returns its text as a response)
+* !np - scrapes the most recent entry in a Serato live playlist & returns its text as a response
-* !np previous (scrapes the 2nd most recent entry...)
+* !np previous - scrapes the 2nd most recent entry...
-* !np start (scrapes the data from the track you began your live playlist with)
+* !np start - scrapes the data from the track you began your live playlist with
-* !np vibecheck (scrapes a random entry from your live playlist and returns it... along with a timestamp (the latter's in dev))
+* !np vibecheck - scrapes a random entry from your live playlist and returns it & how long ago you played it, a way for your listeners to gauge the "vibe" of your set so far
+* !dyp (artist name) - queries the page scrape for the artist's name; if valid, the response displays how many times the artist has been played in your stream so far

 <hr>